rittleli/Tell_stories_with_data/project_Rittle.md

 | 3.
 What do you feel confusing about?   | I want to know if I have made everything clear, is there anything needs to further explained?      |
 | 4.
 What would you change?
 Any suggestions for improvement?   | I want to know readers' opinions that will make them more comfortable, and I will use them as advice to better improve my presentation.       |
 | 5.
 What do you want to know further after my presentation?
 What made you curious?    | I want to know if there is any new topics can be further investigated.       |
-# Interview Script

 **How is it used?** I will first ask my respondents to go over my wireframes, and ask them the first three questions to check the advantage and disadvantage of my draft.
 And then I will go over it as I am presenting, and ask them question 4 and question 5, to get more advice and suggestions to finetune my project.
+**Interview script**
 | Question      | Student 1 from energy and policy engineering | Student 2 from INI| Student 3 from MISM|
 | ----------- | ----------- |----------- |----------- |
 | 1.
 Which part is the most beautiful/attractive?     | The alluvial graph is fantastic and straightforward, it is a good way to represent the relationship between trade and owning of pandas. |The alluvial graph.
 It is cool and it could be perfect if given a tiny change. |abc|